Demographics of Los Angeles County: Religion

 As of 2000, there are over 1,700 Christian churches, 202 Jewish synagogues, 145 Buddhist temples, 48 Islamic mosques, 44 Baháʼí worship centers, 37 Hindu temples, 28 Tenrikyo churches and fellowships, 16 Shinto worship centers, and 14 Sikh gurdwaras in the county.
 The Los Angeles Archdiocese has approximately 5 million members and is the largest in the United States.

 Housing

 The homeownership rate is 47.9%, and the median value for houses is $409,300.
 42.2% of housing units are in multi-unit structures.

 Undocumented immigrants

+In 1971, there were around an estimated 190,000 undocumented immigrants in the Los Angeles County.

 As estimated by the Public Policy Institute of California in 2008, Los Angeles County is home to more than one-third of California's undocumented immigrants, who make up more than ten percent of the population.

 Place of birth

-The majority of Los Angeles County’s immigrants came from Mexico, followed El Salvador and the Philippines.
+The majority of Los Angeles County's immigrants came from Mexico, followed El Salvador and the Philippines.